TykTechnologies/dashboard-sdk/README.md

 ## How to install

-To install the sdk please run
+### To install the SDK generated for a specific dashboard version (e.g., 5.7.2), run:

-`go get github.com/TykTechnologies/dashboard-sdk`
+  `go get github.com/TykTechnologies/dashboard-sdk@v0.0.1-dashboard.5.7.2`

 ## Example of creating an OAS API using SDKs.